 - This device isn't eligible for the requested build

 If you see one of these messages and need help updating or restoring your iOS device, install the latest version of iTunes and try to update or restore again.
-If you need more help, follow the steps below.
+If you still can't update or restore, follow the steps below.

 Address TCP/IP filtering, firewall, or security software

 If you have TCP/IP filtering, firewall, or security software installed on your computer, try these steps.

 - Configure or temporarily uninstall your security software.

 - Be sure you have a working Internet connection.
 Try visiting www.apple.com or contact your Internet service provider for more help.

 - Bypass your Internet router.
 Some routers might block iTunes from accessing the update server.
 If you're using a router that isn't manufactured by Apple, try the following: